brokenhandsio/vapor-oauth/README.md

 * `AuthorizeHandler` - this is responsible for allowing users to allow/deny authorization requests.
 See below for more details.
 If you do not want to support this grant type you can exclude this parameter and use the default implementation
 * `UserManager` - this is responsible for authenticating and getting users for the Password Credentials flow.
 If you do not want to support this flow, you can exclude this parameter and use the default implementation.
 * `validScopes` - this is an optional array of scopes that you wish to support in your system.
+* `ResourceServerRetriever` - this is only required if using the Token Introspection Endpoint and is what is used to authenticate resource servers trying to access the endpoint

 Note that there are a number of default implementations for the different required protocols for Fluent in the [Vapor OAuth Fluent package](https://github.com/brokenhandsio/vapor-oauth-fluent).